cawka/cs118-spring2017/project-1.md

 *  If you are running the client and the server on the same machine, you can use "localhost" (without quotes) or "127.0.0.1" (without quotes) as the name of the server.

-*  You should NOT use port numbers in the range of 0-1024 (these are reserved ports).
+*  You should NOT use port numbers in the range of 0-1023 (these are reserved ports).
+Test your client/server code by running as non-privileged user.
+This will allow you to capture reserved port restrictions from the kernel.

 Here are some hints of using multi-thread techniques to implement the server.